 Architectures must have the ability to collaborate and work well with others.
 An architect must liaise with the construction team, internal team, the client, planning officials, and surveyors.
 Each of these parties has a specific role to play to ensure the successful completion of work.

 Many companies hire product design teams to craft an idea quickly and enable them to achieve business goals.
 Design services are diverse, ranging from UX design, research, and development, review, and branding.
 All these services require teamwork from various team players.

 An architect must draw something, whether using analog techniques or digital ones.
 They need to be familiar with methods and processes used, including scaling drawings accurately.

 Many companies prioritize product design because customers are concerned with this in addition to usability.
 Without artistic skills, the customers' perception of the products may be damaged.
 Designers must think like artists by logically applying an imaginative idea in their design work.

 When a design problem occurs, you need to develop ways of solving it faster and efficiently.
 It could be a material supply issue, structural problem, or legislative issue.
-Either way, it is important to identify the root causes of a problem, evaluate options, and come up with a solution.
+Either way, it is crucial to identify the root causes of a problem, evaluate options, and develop a solution.